What are the Rules of Classical Indian Rummy?

 What is Meld and Show?

 For a particular Hand, each player is provided with 13 cards.
 The objective of Rummy is to arrange these cards into 4 groups of 3, 3, 3 and 4 cards.
 These groups can be either Life or Set.
-A minimum of 2 Lives are required to have a valid arrangement.
 Once the player has made these groups, he has to submit the cards in groups for validation.
 This action of submitting the cards is called Show.
 However, to have a successful Show, the player has to arrange the cards into Lives or Sets.
 This action of arranging the cards in groups is called Meld or Melding.

 What is a Round?

 A Round is part of a Game that starts with Dealing the cards to each player and ends with a player making a successful Show or the prize being Split.

 What is Dealing?